Marlins vs. Mets: Start time, how to watch and game thread—September 28, 2022

 - 1B Lewin Díaz (50, 67)

-Lineup Changes from Previous Game: Cooper and Stallings in, Jerar Encarnación and Nick Fortes out; Anderson switches from DH to RF
+Lineup Changes from Previous Game: Fortes and Leblanc in, Garrett Cooper and Miguel Rojas out; Berti switches from 2B to SS

-Additional Notes: López has fared poorly in his career against the Mets (6.53 ERA, 1.63 WHIP in 51.0 IP).
-His three worst starts in the majors in terms of Game Score have all come vs. New York...Recalled from Triple-A prior to the Nationals series, Peyton Burdick hasn’t stepped on the field since then.
+Additional Notes: De La Cruz is absurdly hot, slashing .484/.500/.871 over his current eight-game hitting streak....Don Mattingly says Steven Okert has been dealing with a biceps issue recently, which explains why he’s gone a full week since his last appearance...Recalled from Triple-A prior to the Nationals series, Peyton Burdick hasn’t stepped on the field since then...Miguel Rojas (.341 OPS in 24 PA) has the most head-to-head history with Walker among active Marlins players.
+Good timing to give him a rest.

 Mets Starting Lineup